SebDufresne/midterm/README.md

 ### Mobile Mode

-Food menu designed to be comfortable for both mobile and desktop views.
-Menu item pictures bigger on mobile.
+The restaurant's food menu is designed to be comfortable for both mobile and desktop views.
+Menu items on mobile are displayed as a single column and the images widened.

 !["Mobile integration"](https://github.com/SebDufresne/midterm/blob/master/docs/screenshots/food_items_mobile.png)